 - Future deployment in AMETS: Full Scale Test Site (50m and or 100m deep)

-- Sell or Licence the Technology for large scale production
+- Sell or Licence the Technology for large scale production, or for standalone emergency freshwater production unit.

 The company is engineering led, not ruled by investors and false promises.
 To date, we have been using funding streams from EU funding and Scotland, without seeking a finanical backer – yet.
 Our engineering team has designed and constructed an in-house wave flume, allowing us to carry out small scale, low cost trial-and-error design checks at 1:50 scale.
 High level testing, however, is carried out in professionally run wave basin laboratories such as those Beaufort Research in University College Cork, the Kelvin facility at the University of Strathclyde in Glasgow and the Queens University Marine Laboratory in Portaferry.
 This approach has proven to be invaluable.
 First comes intuition, early testing in the flume, proper numerical analysis and then performance evaluation in wave laboratories by independent professionals.